cardano-scaling/hydra/docs/core-concepts/scalability.md

 # Scalability

-Any decentralized system is fundamentally limited in its scalability.
-This also applies to blockchains and is rooted in the fact that security is achieved through massive global replication of transactions.
-The more decentralized the system is, the more time and other resources are used up to process transactions.
-This is also often called the blockchain trilemma, where _decentralization_, _security_ and _scalability_ counter-act each other.

-Even though Cardano uses a very efficient consensus algorithm, the fact that it's distributed globally between thousands of block-producing nodes (with quite a low bar in system requirements) will have it create a block on average every 20 seconds.

-These limitations ultimately mean that any state can only change in discrete steps of this duration.
-Besides, given peak hours on the blockchain when there is a transaction queue, the time required to settle and confirm a transaction might also be higher, further increasing the effective settlement time.
-This is because your transaction might not be added to the next block, but the second or even third one coming.
+Decentralized systems, including blockchains, face fundamental scalability limitations due to their reliance on global transaction replication to ensure security.
+This constraint is commonly known as the blockchain trilemma, where _decentralization_, _security_, and _scalability_ counteract each other.
+Although Cardano employs an efficient consensus algorithm, its global distribution among thousands of block-producing nodes results in block creation approximately every twenty seconds.
+During peak transaction times, this can lead to increased settlement times as transactions may not be included in the immediate next block.

+There are two primary approaches to scaling systems: vertical and horizontal scaling.

-## Vertical and horizontal scaling
+## Vertical scaling

-In general, there are two ways of scaling systems: **vertical** and **horizontal**.
-Both try to increase resources available to the system to achieve better overall performance.

-For vertical scaling, the performance of the system is increased by adding resources available to the already existing instances of the system.
-For Cardano, this practically means increasing the block size or reducing the block time.
-This is a great way to initially scale the system, but is ultimately limited by network latency and processing power of block-producing nodes.
-To ensure the security of the system, each block has roughly 5 seconds to propagate through the network, which includes relaying and validating it through multiple hops.
-At some point, driving the system requirements up will also reduce the level of decentralization, as less individuals will be able to run such a node.
+Vertical scaling enhances system performance by increasing resources available to existing system instances.
+For Cardano, this could involve increasing block size or reducing block time.
+However, vertical scaling is limited by network latency and the processing power of block-producing nodes.
+Each block requires roughly five seconds to propagate through the network, ensuring security through multiple validation steps.
+Raising system requirements can reduce decentralization, as fewer individuals may be able to run such nodes.

+## Horizontal scaling

-Scaling a system horizontally, means to increase performance of the overall system by adding more individual instances alongside each other.
-Practically, this could mean that besides the main chain, multiple side chains are spun up that do the same thing, each "x" seconds all instances create a block.
-Unlike vertical scaling, horizontal scaling does not have a direct limit, there can be many side chains that are connected to the layer one.
-A major downside to this way of scaling is that any state of the system is split into multiple pieces.
+Horizontal scaling improves overall system performance by adding more instances alongside each other.
+This might involve creating multiple sidechains that operate in parallel to the main chain, each producing blocks at regular intervals.
+Unlike vertical scaling, horizontal scaling has no direct limit, allowing many sidechains to connect to the layer 1 blockchain.
+However, this method fragments the system state, necessitating additional work to transfer state between instances.
-Each instance is blind to what is happening on the other instances and moving state between instances results requires additional work (the state is sharded).

 ![Horizontal & Vertical scaling](./horizontal-vertical-scaling.png)

+## Layer 1 and layer 2 solutions

+Layer 1 solutions aim to improve scalability by adapting the underlying ledger protocols directly.
+However, they face inherent limitations due to the complexity of the settlement process, which involves extensive data exchange among a large, dynamic set of participants.

+Layer 2 solutions, such as state channels, offer an alternative approach by overlaying new protocols on top of the blockchain.
+These solutions allow parties to securely transfer funds to an off-chain protocol instance, conduct transactions independently of the blockchain, and return the final state to the blockchain when needed.
+This method does not require additional trust assumptions beyond those of the underlying blockchain and can be highly efficient when all participants behave as expected.

+Read more about layer 2 solutions and their types in the next section.

-## State channels
+## State channels and the Hydra Head protocol

-The Hydra Head protocol is a form of state channel and can be mostly classified as a horizontal scaling solution.
-While multiple instances of them can be deployed to off-load and increase the scalability of the overall system, it provides for a flexible way to decide on the level of decentralization of each instance and provides a mostly frictionless way to transfer state between the mainchain and the individual Hydra heads (through it _isomorphic_ nature).
+The Hydra Head protocol is a form of state channel and can be classified as a horizontal scaling solution.
+Multiple instances can be deployed to offload transactions and enhance the overall scalability of the system.
+It provides a flexible way to determine the level of decentralization for each instance and offers a mostly frictionless method to transfer state between the main chain and individual Hydra heads due to its isomorphic nature.

 ![State Channel](./state-channel.png)

-State channels allow to take parts of the state from the layer one blockchain and validate its progress elsewhere between only those parties who are concerned about this state.
-Then, after this computation is done, the parties return the final state on which all parties agree back to layer one.
-This construction means that the 20 second block time limit no longer applies and state can be evolved as fast as only the involved parties approve.
+State channels allow parts of the state from the layer 1 blockchain to be validated off-chain by the concerned parties.
+Once the computation is complete, the parties return the final agreed-upon state to the layer 1 blockchain.
+This construction eliminates the 20-second block time limit, enabling state evolution as quickly as the involved parties approve.

-In conclusion, Hydra Head will allow operators to strike the fundamental trade-off between decentralization, security and scalability different than the underlying blockchain to serve the needs of individual applications.
+In conclusion, the Hydra Head protocol enables operators to balance the trade-off between decentralization, security, and scalability differently from the underlying blockchain, thereby meeting the specific needs of individual applications.